Dr Katherine Mellen Charron

 Teaching and Research Interests

-20th Century U.S. History; African American, southern, and women's and gender history; history of education.
+20th Century U.S. History; African American, southern, and women's and gender history.

-Professor Mellen Charron is currently at work on several projects, including two monographs exploring women's activism and the African American freedom struggle in rural northeastern North Carolina in the post-Voting Rights Act (1965) era.
-She has also completed a mobile friendly website and walking tour of black women's history in Charleston, South Carolina, in collaboration with the Lowcountry Digital History Initiative.
+Professor Charron's next monograph explores Black Power politics and women's activism in rural northeastern North Carolina in the post-Voting Rights Act (1965) era.
+She has also completed a website and walking tour of Black women's history in Charleston, South Carolina, in collaboration with the Lowcountry Digital History Initiative.

 Charron, Katherine Mellen.
 Freedom’s Teacher: The Life of Septima Clark.
 Chapel Hill: University of North Carolina Press, 2009.